HydroCouple/ParallelNSGAII/Readme.md

 min_realvar[i]: minimum value of i^{th} real variable max_realvar[i]: maximum value of i^{th} real variable
 pcross_real: probability of crossover of real variable
-pmut_real: probability of mutation of real variable
+pmut_real: probability of mutation of real variable It is recommended each decision variable is mutated with a probability of 1 / L, where L is the number of decision variables.
+This results in one mutation per offspring on average.
 eta_c: distribution index for real variable SBX crossover
 eta_m: distribution index for real variable polynomial mutation
 nbin: number of binary variables